doomSDey/Project-CP/ReadMe.md

    ```

 ### Backend
+1. Navigate to the `Lambda` directory.
-1. Package the Lambda function:
+2. Package the Lambda function:
    ```bash
    zip -r function.zip .
    ```
-2. Deploy the function to AWS Lambda.
+3. Deploy the function to AWS Lambda.

 ### Database
 - Create a DynamoDB table with the schema: